jDataView/jDataView/README.md

 * **getUint32**(byteOffset, littleEndian)
 * **getFloat32**(byteOffset, littleEndian)
 * **getFloat64**(byteOffset, littleEndian)
+* **getBytes**(length, byteOffset, littleEndian)

 Extended Specification
 ---------------------------------
 Addition of a littleEndian argument to the constructor.
-It will be the default value of the getters if their littleEndian value is undefined.
+Big Endian will be the default mode of getters if their littleEndian value is undefined.

 * **jDataView**(buffer, offset, length, littleEndian=false)